teckcamp/teckcamp.github.io/index.md

 [![Sign Up To Meetup Mates Slack](/img/Button SIGN UP TO MEETUP MATES SLACK CHANNEL.png "Button Meetup Mates Sign Up")](https://meetup-mates.com/register/)

 Want to find out more?
-Here is Dom and Margo talking about the Meetup Mates idea - what is it and where it came from:
+Here are Dom and Margo to explain the Meetup Mates Mission – what it is and how it originated:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bKDh8FUA8nk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>